Talbot Mundy: Embracing Theosophy: 1922–27

 In 1922, Mundy resigned from the Mother Church of Christian Science.
 He was increasingly interested in Theosophy, and on 1 January 1923 he joined the Theosophical Society Pasadena, with Ames joining later that month.
 He expressed the view that reading the works of Theosophy's co-founder Helena Blavatsky "stirred in me something deeper and more challenging than I had known was there and capable of being stirred."
 He developed a close friendship with the groups' leader Katherine Tingley, who invited him to live in her two-storey home, Wachere Crest, at the Theosophical community of Lomaland in San Diego.
 At Lomaland, he immersed himself in the study of Theosophy, attending lectures and plays on the subject, and eventually appearing in some of these plays and giving his own lectures, coming to be recognised as one of the Society's most popular and charismatic public speakers.

 In 1923, Mundy became part of Tingley's cabinet, a position normally reserved for Theosophical veterans; he remained an active member of the cabinet until after Tingley's death in 1929.
 Tingley invited him to contribute to The Theosophical Path, with his first article in this magazine, devoted to his time in Jerusalem, appearing in the February 1923 issue.
 He would be a regular contributor to the magazine through 1924 and 1925, and would continue to do so with less frequency until 1929.
 He also wrote a preface for Tingley's 1925 book The Wine of Life.
 In June 1924, Mundy and Sally relocated to Mérida, Yucatan in Mexico for six weeks.
 Under Mexican law, this residence allowed Mundy to secure a divorce from his third wife, which he did in July, marrying Ames the following day.
-Returning to San Diego, Mundy and Ames purchased a house near to Lomaland for $25,000 dollars in late 1924.
+Returning to San Diego, Mundy and Ames purchased a house near to Lomaland for $25,000 in late 1924.
 The house — which required much renovation — was named "Tilgaun" by the couple, who lived there with her son Dick.